University of Western Australia: Students

 UWA's student body is generally dominated by school-leavers from within Western Australia, mostly from the Perth metropolitan area.
 There are comparatively smaller numbers of mature-age students.
-In recent years, numbers of full-fee-paying foreign students, predominantly from South East Asia, have grown as a proportion of the student population.
+In recent years, numbers of full-fee-paying foreign students, predominantly from south-east Asia, have grown as a proportion of the student population.
 In 2020, the university had 4,373 international student enrolments in a total student body of 18,717.

 Academic profile

 The university recently attracted more competitive research funding than any other Western Australian university.
 Annually the university receives in excess of $71 million of external research income, expends over $117 million on research and graduates over 300 higher degree by research students, mostly doctorates.

+In 2013, during the University of Western Australia’s centenary year, Chancellor Michael Chaney AO announced a long-term objective for the university to be ranked among the top 50 research universities globally by 2050.
+As part of a related fundraising campaign, Andrew and Nicola Forrest made a $65 million donation to the university, one of the largest philanthropic contributions to Australian higher education at the time.

+Research

+The university’s research priorities include sustainability, health, emerging technologies, environmental resilience, cultural studies, and Indigenous research.
+In the 2024 Academic Ranking of World Universities by subject, UWA was ranked 9th globally in agricultural sciences and placed within the global top 50 in biological sciences, water resources engineering, and marine/ocean engineering.

+The Performance Ranking of Scientific Papers for World Universities, published by National Taiwan University (NTU Ranking), placed the University of Western Australia 138th globally in 2024.
+The ranking evaluates universities based on the quality and quantity of their scientific research publications.
+In subject-specific rankings, UWA was ranked 19th globally in agriculture and 12th in plant and animal science, environment and ecology ranked 45th.

+The Center for World University Rankings (CWUR), which ranks institutions based on indicators including research output and citations, placed the University of Western Australia at 129th globally in 2024, up from 121st in 2018/19.
+In the same ranking, UWA was ranked 7th nationally.

-The university has over 80 research institutes and centres, including the Oceans Institute, the Centre for Energy, the Energy and Minerals Institute and the Centre for Software Practice.
+The university has over 80 research institutes and centres, including the Oceans Institute, Institute of Agriculture, the Energy and Minerals Institute and the Centre for Software Practice.
 In 2008, it collaborated with two other universities in forming The Centre for Social Impact.

-The Zadko Telescope is a one-metre modified Ritchey-Chrétien telescope (F/4 equatorially mounted flat field) used for astronomy research at UWA.
-The telescope is co-located with the UWA's Gravity Discovery Centre and Southern Cross Cosmos Centre 70 km north of Perth on Wallingup Plain near the town of Gingin.
-Its operation is harmonised with detection of major supernova events by some of the European Union's satellites.
-A local businessman, James Zadko, and his family contributed funds for the telescope.

-The university also received funding from the State Government for The International Centre for Radio Astronomy Research.
+In 2009, the university received funding from the Government of Western Australia for the International Centre for Radio Astronomy Research, this funding was extended again in 2013 and 2024, the total investment from the WA Government across this period nears $100 million.
 The centre is a multi-disciplinary research centre for science, engineering and data intensive astronomy.
 UWA drove Australia's bid to be the site of the Square Kilometre Array, a very large internationally funded radio astronomy installation capable of seeing the early stages of the formation of galaxies, stars and planets.
+The UWA ranks 61st globally for Space Science according to NTU rankings.